sagemath/trac_to_gh/Issue 2138.md

 # Issue 2138: bugs in word_problem for AbelianGroupElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2138

 Original creator: wdj